antmicro/topwrap/docs/source/description_files.md

 (interface-description-files)=

-## Interface Description files
+## Interface Description Files

-Topwrap can use predefined interfaces described in YAML files that come packaged with the tool.
+Topwrap can use predefined interfaces as described in YAML files that are packaged with the tool.
-Currently supported interfaces are AXI4, AXI3, AXI Stream, AXI Lite and Wishbone.
+The currently supported interfaces are AXI4, AXI3, AXI Stream, AXI Lite and Wishbone.

 You can see an example file below: